-USDC: ALDF v.
+USDC: Animal Legal Defense Fund v.
 USDA #17-cv-03903-PJH

 The Animal Legal Defense Fund filed a lawsuit against the USDA under FOIA for its failure to expedite records relating to Tony the tiger where those records related to potential imminent risks to Tony’s physical safety.

 The Animal Legal Defense Fund requested that the USDA conduct an inspection of Tony the Tiger after learning that his health was in decline.
 We submitted a Freedom of Information Act (FOIA) request for the inspection report and requested expedited processing, which FOIA requires when delayed disclosure “could reasonably be expected to pose an imminent threat to the life or physical safety of an individual.”

 The Animal Legal Defense Fund sued because the USDA’s interpretation of “individual” as limited to humans does not comport with the common meaning of that term.
 Indeed, Merriam-Webster defines “individual” as “a particular being or thing as distinguished from a class, species or collection,” which applies to humans and nonhuman animals alike.

-ANIMAL LEGAL DEFENSE FUND, Warren Triche Jr., Brandi J. Sutten and Jennifer Torquati v.
-STATE of Louisiana DEPARTMENT OF WILDLIFE AND FISHERIES
+Animal Legal Defense Fund, Warren Triche Jr., Brandi J. Sutten and Jennifer Torquati v.
+State of Louisiana Department of Wildlife and Fisheries

 Michael Sandlin and Tiger Truck Stop, Inc. v.
 State of Louisiana ...., Through Its Secretary Robert J. Barham, Attorney General of the State of Louisiana, James D. "Buddy" Caldwell, and Iberville Parish Through Its President, J. Mitchell Ourso, JR.